-- Christopher Hart '69 71, former chair of the National Transportation Safety Board
+- Christopher Hart '69 \71, former chair of the National Transportation Safety Board a natural choice to head a committee investigating a regulatory failure.

 The FAA grounded the 737 MAX in April 2019 after crashes in Indonesia and Ethiopia killed a total of 346 passengers and crew.
 Because the crashes occurred overseas and involved foreign carriers, the FAA took the unusual step of inviting experts from eight other countries and the European Union to join the investigating group.
 Representatives from NASA, which also has extensive experience in computerized aviation, joined as well.